kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/customization-techniques.md

 ## DateTime element with DisplayTimezone property

-It's possible to convert DateTime element to custom `IDateTimeContent` type which contains value of element and value of element's timezone
+It's possible to convert DateTime element to custom `IDateTimeContent` type which contains value of element and value of element's timezone.
 ```csharp
     public interface IDateTimeContent
     {